civican/legisinfo/42-1/bills/C-45/bill_text.md

 ### Section 67

-Subject to the regulations, the Minister may grant or refuse to grant a security clearance or suspend or cancel a security clearance.
+  **(1)** Subject to the regulations, the Minister may grant or refuse to grant a security clearance or suspend or cancel a security clearance.

+  **(2)** The Minister may specify, by name or position, any person — other than a person specified in the regulations — who must hold a security clearance if the Minister is of the opinion that the person

+    performs, has performed or is about to perform activities related to a licence or permit that is issued under this Part or that is the subject of an application under this Part; or

+    has, has had or is about to have custody, management or control of the place where activities related to a licence or permit that is issued under this Part or that is the subject of an application under this Part, are being or will be performed.

+  **(3)** If the Minister specifies that a person must hold a security clearance under subsection (2), the Minister must provide the applicant for, or the holder of, the licence or permit related to that person with a notice to that effect in writing.

 ### Section 68